Communist Party of Canada (Marxist–Leninist): Hardial Bains and the Sino-Soviet split

 Bains came from Mahilpur in Hoshiarpur District of Punjab, India.
 His family were members or supporters of the Communist Party of India (CPI) and he joined its youth wing.
 The CPI that Bains knew as a teenager was a mass and militant party.
 Operating underground for part of the 1950s, the CPI won back its legality in time for the general elections of 1957, where it emerged as the largest opposition party in the country and held state government in Kerala.
 By this time, however, a young Bains had apparently quit the CPI in protest of its acceptance of Nikita Khrushchev's criticisms of Joseph Stalin.
 Bains, according to the CPC(M-L)'s official biography, immigrated to Canada from India two years later in 1959 at age nineteen.
 In Vancouver, he pursued post-graduate studies at the University of British Columbia from 1960 to 1965, in bacteriology.

 During this time, the international communist movement went through a major internal crisis and upheaval with the Sino-Soviet split.
 Developing from 1960 on, sharp polemics over revolutionary strategy were exchanged between the two countries.
-Then, in 1962, the Sino-Indian War broke out and the CPI was again repressed by the Indian government.
-Over differences in attitude to the war, the CPI fractured and Bains' parents joined the pro-China Communist Party of India (Marxist).

 In Canada, the Sino-Soviet split was less sharply divisive than demoralizing for the communists.
 In the ensuing 15 years, the CPC had lost all of its limited gains in parliament under the pressure of the Cold War, and communist MP Fred Rose was jailed for sedition.
 Anti-communism in the labour movement resulted in the expulsion of all communist-led unions from the house of labour, and communists in general were treated as traitors.
 Following the 1956 revelations by Soviet premier Nikita Khrushchev ("On the Cult of Personality and Its Consequences") about the crimes of Joseph Stalin, the CPC suffered many resignations, and its youth organization, the National Federation of Labour Youth, fell apart briefly.
 By the time it was reorganized as the Socialist Youth League in the late 1950s, the CPC had lost much of its prior visibility on university campuses—including the University of British Columbia (UBC).